Eufranio/MagiBridge/README.md

 ### Issues / Suggestions
 You can suggest additions or report issues by [creating a ticket](https://github.com/Eufranio/MagiBridge/issues/new) in the Issues tab, and I'll try to fix it asap.

+### Support me!
+If you like the plugin, consider donating via PayPal to frani@magitechserver.com